Skip to content

 // JS → Crystal

-Under the hood, app.emit calls window.__lune_emit (Crystal→JS); emit() from runtime.js calls the __lune_js_emit WebView binding (JS→Crystal).
-See the Events guide for the full API.
+Under the hood, app.event.emit calls window.__lune.crystalEmit (Crystal→JS); lune.Event.emit calls the Event.emit WebView binding (JS→Crystal), which is just an ordinary @[Lune::Bind] method on the Event plugin like any other.
+See the Event guide for the full API.

 Released under the MIT License.